kyleiwaniec/w205Project/README.md

 pull the repo, then run:
 ```
 cd /data/w205Project
-git checkout dev # this will change to master when we're ready
-git pull origin dev
 . provision/bootstrap.sh
 ```

-user is prompted to add twitter keys bootstrap script. flume keywords have been set to top 100 words on twitter.
+user is prompted to add twitter keys and aws keys in the bootstrap script. flume keywords have been set to top 100 words on twitter.